-Short fiction I: Develop an ear and eye for a good story, and learn the craft that can make a good story great.
+Short Fiction I: develop an ear and eye for a good story, and learn the craft that can make a good story great.
 Exercise the imagination every day through writing exercises, learn to critique and edit your work, and hear how a range of writers talk about their work and the writing life.
-15 credits.

-Short fiction II: Be challenged in technical skill and imagination, in both what you write about, and how you write it.
+Short Fiction II: be challenged in technical skill and imagination, in both what you write about, and how you write it.
 A strong emphasis is given to revising and crafting.
-15 credits.

-Poetry: Develop skills for writing original poetry.
-Learn about ways of seeing, poetic forms, and rewriting and editing.
-Learn about performance techniques and get to hear some of New Zealand’s top poets share what it means to be a poet today.
-15 credits.
+Poetry: develop skills for writing original poetry.
+Learn about poetic forms, the line break, the poem on and off the page, rewriting and editing.
+Find poems everywhere and hear some of New Zealand’s own poets share what it means to be a poet today.

-Scriptwriting (stage and screen): Step into the world of dramatic and visual writing, and develop the craft skills for writing original scripts for stage and film.
+Scriptwriting (Stage and Screen): step into the world of dramatic and visual writing, and develop the craft skills for writing original scripts for stage and film.
 Workshop short drama scripts with acting students and have sessions with writers, directors and producers, giving you a practical understanding of the New Zealand film and theatre industry.
-15 credits.

-Non-Fiction: Develop skills for writing factual prose for a specified audience and purpose.
-Write a short personalised essay, a feature article, a proposal for a non-fiction book, and a short piece for the web.
+Non-Fiction: develop skills for writing factual prose for a specified audience and purpose.
+Write a short personal essay, feature articles, a proposal for a non-fiction book, and a short piece for the web.
 Learn about the non-fiction publishing industry from those in the business.
 Add a marketable edge to your writing skills.
-15 credits.

 If you are doing this programme to gain a formal qualification you will also need to complete the following modules:

-Origins: Explore what influences you as a writer and how context has affected other writers.
+Culture and Contexts: explore what influences you as a writer and how context has affected other writers.
 Look at how you write in the light of your history.
 Develop your reflective and critical thinking.
 Develop skills for researching and presenting the information acquired.
 Learn how research fits with creative writing and how academic writing is structured.
-15 credits.

 Whitireia degree academic entry requirements; evidence of suitability for on-campus based on interview and portfolio.